Selva1910/ChatGPTinArticulateStoryline360/README.md

 ## Introduction

 The ChatGPT API allows you to integrate the power of OpenAI's language model directly into your applications.
-With this JavaScript script, you can easily interact with the API from the Storyline platform, enabling various use cases such as chatbots, text generation, and more.
+With this JavaScript script, you can easily interact with the API from the  Articulate Storyline 360 platform, enabling various use cases such as chatbots, text generation, and more.

 ## Setup

-To use this script, you need to include it in your Storyline project.
+To use this script, you need to include it in your  Articulate Storyline 360 project.
 Follow these steps:

 1. Copy the `ChatGPT_Service.js` file contents from this repository.
-2. Add the `ChatGPT_Service.js` file to your Storyline project in the Trigger JavaScript.
+2. Add the `ChatGPT_Service.js` file to your  Articulate Storyline 360 project in the Trigger JavaScript.
-3. Make Sure create the following variables with the exact Spelling in the Storyline Project.
+3. Make Sure create the following variables with the exact Spelling in the  Articulate Storyline 360 Project.
    `message` - PlaceHolder for User Input,
    `response` - PlaceHolder for Reply from ChatGPT, `chatHistory` - PlaceHolder for saving History in Temp,